Swing rueda: History

-In 2000, after extensive studying of Salsa in Miami, Jeff Miller and Elaine Hewlett began teaching the famed 1950's Cuban dance, Salsa Rueda in Dallas, Texas.
+In 2000, after extensive studying of Salsa in Miami, Jeff Miller and Elaine Hewlett began teaching the famed 1950s Cuban dance called salsa rueda in Dallas, Texas.
 Rueda is danced in a circle with two or more couples.
 There is a dancer who calls the moves which the entire circle executes in unison.
-Some moves require partner changes and that's when the fun begins.
+Some moves require partner changes.

-Using the Cuban original as a template, Jeff and Elaine created Swing Rueda.
-In the early 2000s they taught Swing Rueda at multiple dance events in Texas and across the US including Swingout New Hampshire and the Oakland Swing Dance Festival.
-Since its creation it has been spread around the globe, with reports of it traveling to Canada, Europe and Singapore.
+Using the Cuban original as a template, Jeff and Elaine created swing rueda.
+In the early 2000s they taught swing rueda at multiple dance events in Texas and across the US including Swingout New Hampshire and the Oakland Swing Dance Festival.
+Since its creation it has spread around the globe, with reports of it traveling to Canada, Europe and Singapore.